 PHCD will compare current information received with past information stated on the waiting list application and query the applicant regarding any discrepancies that may affect eligibility and/or require additional documentation.
-Effective January 1, 2024, upon implementation of HOTMA, and subject to applicable HUD guidance, PHCD will compare current information received with past information stated on the waiting list application and query the applicant regarding any discrepancies that may affect eligibility and/or require additional documentation.
-PHCD will estimate annual income for the upcoming 12-month period [24 CFR §5.609 (c)(1)].
+HCD will estimate annual income for the upcoming 12-month period [24 CFR §5.609 (c)(1)].